EliteLoser/misc/PowerShell/STDockerPS/README.md

 `Install-Module -Name STDockerPS`

-or for your user only (requires no elevation):
+or for your user only (does not require elevation/administrator console):

 `Install-Module -Name STDockerPS -Scope CurrentUser`